 Tips for 1st Time Wedding Officiants

-Are you using a friend or family member to officiate your ceremony?
+Are you officiating a friend or family member's wedding?
 If so, you're not alone.

-But for many of these new officiants... it's their first (and last) time officiating a wedding ceremony.
-And they might need a little help.
+But for many new officiants... it's your first (and last) time officiating a wedding ceremony.
+And you might need a little help.

 I am a wedding DJ who has worked at over 200 weddings.
 I have seen many great wedding ceremonies...
 And some where there were mistakes!